At My Window (album): Artwork

 The album cover for At My Window features a domesticated looking Van Zandt posing in Jack Clement's kitchen, hearkening back to the cover of his self-titled album in 1969.
-In 2007,biographer John Kruth said of the photograph, "Townes's eyes are soft, friendly, resigned.
+In 2007, biographer John Kruth said of the photograph, "Townes's eyes are soft, friendly, resigned.
 His gold-coin belt buckle and cowboy shirt, embroidered with a winning poker hand, let you know that although he's now a family man, he's still up for a friendly wager.
 Warm and cozy as the scene is, there is something obviously askew."
 The album was released with a sticker containing an infamous quote from Steve Earle: "Townes Van Zandt is the best songwriter in the whole world and I'll stand on Bob Dylan's coffee table in my cowboy boots and say that."
-Van Zandt responded with the famous quip, "I've met Bob Dylan's bodyguards, and if Steve Earle thinks he can stand on Bob Dylan's coffee table, he's sadly mistaken."
+Van Zandt responded with the famous quip, "I've met Bob Dylan's bodyguards, and I don't think Steve could get anywhere near his coffee table."